BloomTech-Labs/deprecated-labs31-family-promise-spokane-be-a/README.md

 > Make sure to update the details of the app name, description and version in
 > the `package.json` and `config/jsdoc.js` files.

+*Use add --no-verify after your commit message if linting errors are preventing you from pushing

+## DocuSign
+There is a DocuSign specific readme in the api/docusign folder

 ## Contributing

 See the [contributing doc](https://github.com/Lambda-School-Labs/labs-api-starter/blob/main/CONTRIBUTING.md)